Mary Edwards Walker: Early life and education

 Mary Edwards Walker was born in the Town of Oswego, New York, on November 26, 1832, the daughter of Alvah (father) and Vesta (mother) Walker.
-She was the youngest of seven children: she had five sisters and one brother.
+She had four older sisters and one younger brother.
 Alvah and Vesta raised both their son and their daughters in a progressive manner that was revolutionary for the time.
 Their nontraditional parenting nurtured Mary's spirit of independence and sense of justice that she actively demonstrated throughout her life.
-While they were devoted Christians, the Walkers were "free thinkers" who raised their children to question the regulations and restrictions of various denominations.
+While they were devoted Christians, the Walkers were Freethinkers who raised their children to question the regulations and restrictions of various denominations.
 The Walker parents also demonstrated non-traditional gender roles to their children regarding sharing work around the farm: Vesta often participated in heavy labor while Alvah took part in general household chores.
 Walker worked on her family farm as a child.
 She did not wear women's clothing during farm labor because she considered it too restricting.
 Her mother reinforced her views that corsets and tight lacings were unhealthy.

 Her elementary education consisted of attendance at the local school that her parents had started.
 The Walkers were determined that their daughters be as well-educated as their son, so they founded the first free schoolhouse in Oswego in the late 1830s.
 After finishing primary school, Mary and two of her older sisters attended Falley Seminary in Fulton, New York.
 Falley was not only an institution of higher learning, but a place that emphasized modern social reform in gender roles, education, and hygiene.
 Its ideologies and practices further cemented Mary's determination to defy traditional feminine standards on a principle of injustice.
 In her free time, Mary would pore over her father's medical texts on anatomy and physiology; her interest in medicine is attributable to her exposure to medical literature at an early age.
 As a young woman, she taught at a school in Minetto, New York, eventually earning enough money to pay her way through Syracuse Medical College, where she graduated with honors as a medical doctor in 1855, the only woman in her class.

 She married a fellow medical school student, Albert Miller, on November 16, 1855, shortly before she turned 23.
-Walker wore a short skirt with trousers underneath, refused to include "obey" in her vows, and retained her last name, all characteristic of her obstinate nonconformity.
+Walker wore a short skirt with trousers underneath, refused to include "obey" in her vows, and retained her last name.
 They set up a joint practice in Rome, New York.
 The practice did not flourish, as female physicians were generally not trusted or respected at that time.
 They later divorced, on account of Miller's infidelity.

 Walker briefly attended Bowen Collegiate Institute (later named Lenox College) in Hopkinton, Iowa, in 1860, until she was suspended for refusing to resign from the school's debating society, which until she joined had been all male.